-While the index can serve several uses, I'll go through an example of how it might help someone who wants to know more about lawsuits filed against municipal police departments in Bergen County.
+While the index can serve several uses, I'll go through an example of how it might help someone who wants to know more about lawsuits filed against municipal police departments in Monmouth County.

 After you log in to the main screen, enter "Borough of" in the "Last Name" box and click on "party inquiry."
 What you will get is a list of every non-archived court case in which the name of one of the parties begins with "Borough of" Here's a typical entry:

 The "Party#" field is the position of the party in the lawsuit.
 For example, in the suit of "John Doe v.
 Mary Smith and Jane Roe" John would be "Party#" 1, Mary would be 2 and Jane would be 3.
 So, the fact that the Borough of Belmar is listed as Party# 1 almost certainly means that it is the plaintiff.

 "Cou" means "County" which shows that the case was filed in Bergen County.

 The docket number "LT-001024-99" means that it is the 1024th Landlord Tenant case (LT) filed in Monmouth County in 1999.